tonyb486/law-scripts/README.md

 These scripts are released AS-IS with ABSOLUTELY NO WARRANTY under the MIT license.
 See the `LICENSE` file for details.
 Whenever I use them, I manually check the output to make sure it is sensible.

+## docxCrush.sh

+`usage: docxCrush.sh <file.docx>`

+Takes all of the non-JPEG images in a DOCX file, and converts them into JPEGs of reasonable quality.
+Absolute quick and dirty trick, it just unzips, compresses, and re-zips a new file.
+Useful for making needlessly giant word documents small enough to actually email around.
+Word needs a button for this.
+Quick script, this might horribly mangle your word document - check it.
+Saves its outout to <file.docx>.small.docx.

+Dependencies: Imagemagick, 7zip command line (7zz)

 ## patFetchFH.py (needs repair)

 `usage: patFetchFH.py <Patent Number>`